guzey/guzey.github.io1/_posts/2017-07-29-philosophers-for-sale.md

 title: Philosophers for Sale
 ---

+This play was written by Lucian.
+I felt that all its existing English translations are boring as hell, so I translated the Russian version by Mikhail Gasparov, as presented in his book *Занимательная Греция* (not translated into English, unfortunately), which itself is quite a liberal translation of the original play.

+---

 Zeus is short of money.
-He takes famous philosophers from the afterlife and puts them up for sale, as slaves:
+He takes famous philosophers from the afterlife and puts them up for sale as slaves:
 "Great teachers of life are sold!", Hermes is shouting, "If you want a good life, come forward and choose one for youself!", the buyers approach the slaves and start to examine them.

 Pythagoras is on the platform.